 No sales will be made in person at the licensed premises and members of the public will not be permitted to attend the premises to place or collect their orders.
-Liquor will be stored in an off-site at Maitland.
+Liquor will be stored on the premises.

 2. Mitigation of potential negative impacts